 Please note:

-- Only 1.0 credit (at most) from the 100 level will be counted towards your total
+- A maximum of 1.0 credit will be counted towards your total

-- Up to 1.0 credit may be chosen from approved courses offered by other departments (see "Additional & Cognate Courses" below)
+- A maximum of 1.0 credit may be chosen from approved courses offered by other departments (see "Additional & Cognate Courses" below)

 Victoria College Courses